-- Consultation was conducted in January 2019 on the proposed MTFS for 2019-2024 - Consultation was conducted in December 2018 on the Council Tax Support Scheme - The Council has increased its use of social media to enhance its communications - WGC Lengthy consultation took place during 2018/19, with multiple focus groups.
+- Consultation was conducted in January 2019 on the proposed MTFS for 2019-2024 - Consultation was conducted in December 2018 on the Council Tax Support Scheme - The Council has increased its use of social media to enhance its communications reach - WGC Lengthy consultation took place during 2018/19, with multiple focus groups.
 As a result significant changes are to be made within the transport aspect - The City of Lincoln is a partner in a group of voluntary sector organisations which has reviewed the Community Cohesion Framework for Lincoln - Housing undertook the biennial STAR survey in late 2018 - The Citizen's Panel was extended to 700 members with specific remit of matching the city's characteristics for age/sex and geographical areas - Citizens have been involved in consultations on proposals for new residents parking schemes in and around the city centre - Communication and consultation strategies for all our large scale projects

-- Development and roll of out a new Communications Strategy - Review of the Consultation and Engagement Strategy - Considering the creation of a Tenant's consultation panel priorities for the city, acknowledging that the Council cannot deliver everything needed by itself and must work in partnership and collaboration to achieve these ambitious plans.
+- Development and roll of out a new Communications Strategy - Review of the Consultation and Engagement Strategy - Considering the creation of a Tenant's consultation panel developed using an evidence base from the Lincoln City Profile and following wide consultation, with an inclusive vision to deliver Lincoln's ambitious future.
+It highlights four priorities for the city, acknowledging that the Council cannot deliver everything needed by itself and must work in partnership and collaboration to achieve these ambitious plans.
 These are: